Business Budgeting For Success

 • Variable: these fluctuate according to levels of business activity e.g. material costs change according to levels of sales.

-Make a note of how you worked out each figure, plus items you’re not sure about.
-No notes mean you will have to rely on your memory to know remembering what assumptions you made – enough said!
+Consequently make a note of how you worked out each figure, plus items you’re not sure about.
+No notes mean you will have to rely on your memory to know.
+Hence remembering what assumptions you made – enough said!

 Now repeat the process for each major source of income: estimate the income from each source.
 Make notes on how each figure was arrived at.
 If it’s a guess or broad estimate, say so.

-Your staff and management should be part of the budget conversation, so share.
+Ensure staff and management are a part of the budget conversation by sharing it with them.
 Make sure you talk to those responsible for delivering specific parts of the service.